mleonhard/tokimark/Readme.md

 3. Confirm that the block contains the root hash.
 4. Calculate the block hash.
-5. Connect to any trusted tokimark server and call Tokimark-Get-Containing-Block RPC with the block hash and timestamp.
+5. Connect to any trusted tokimark server and call Get-Containing-Block RPC with the block hash and timestamp.
 6. Confirm that the returned block contains the block hash and its timestamp that is not before the block timestamp.
 7. Optionally, repeat with multiple tokimark servers.